 Mora V. Harris is a playwright and screenwriter based in Pittsburgh, Pennsylvania.
-Her full-length comedy, Space Girl, was named a finalist in the 2016/17 Alliance/Kendeda Graduate Playwriting Competition.
-Her one act, Boxed In, was a National Finalist for the John Cauble Award for Outstanding Short Play in 2016.
-Her ten-minute play, What You Don’t Know, was a finalist in the 10×10 in the Triangle competition, won The Puzzle Theater Festival’s Audience Favorite Award, and has been produced in several theaters across the United States.
-In 2016 she received a $10,000 award in the Alfred P. Sloan Script Competition for her screenplay, Egghead Genius.
-She holds a B.A. in Creative Writing and Theater from Oberlin College and an M.F.A. in Dramatic Writing from Carnegie Mellon University where she studied with Rob Handel. www.moravharris.com
+Her full-length comedy, Space Girl, was a 2016/17 finalist in the Alliance/Kendeda Graduate Playwriting Competition and was produced by the Weird Sisters Theatre Project in Atlanta, GA.
+Her one act plays, Boxed In and Ondine’s Curse, were National Finalists for the Kennedy Center’s John Cauble Award for Outstanding Short Play in 2016 and 2017 respectively.
+She was awarded 2nd place in the Alfred P. Sloan Script Competition for her screenplay, Egghead Genius, in 2016.
+She holds a B.A. in Creative Writing and Theater from Oberlin College and an M.F.A. in Dramatic Writing from Carnegie Mellon University. www.moravharris.com

 N. G. McClernan’s work has been performed in NY, NJ, PA, CO and Japan.
 Her play JULIA & BUDDY won “Outstanding Production of a Full-length Play” in the 2014 Midtown International Theater Festival.
 Her BLESSINGS OF THE SUN GOD was directed by Obie-winning director Oliver Butler and she has directed her own plays as well.
 She founded and runs NYCPlaywrights and is a member of the Dramatists Guild.